MicrosoftDocs/customer-voice/cv-docs/send-survey-flow.md

 5. Select **Create**.

 When you send a survey by using Power Automate, a survey invitation record is created.
-You can associate your survey invitation and response with Common Data Service.
+You can associate your survey invitation and response with Microsoft Dataverse.

 ## Send a survey action

 This action sends a survey to a specified list of recipients and creates a survey invitation for each recipient.
-You can also associate your survey invitation and response with Common Data Service.
+You can also associate your survey invitation and response with Dataverse.
 When you create a flow from scratch, this can be achieved through the **Regarding** and **Recipient details** fields in a flow.
 If you choose to create a flow from a template, the **Regarding** and **Recipient details** fields are populated accordingly.

 Let's say you need to send a survey every time a case is closed.
 You can use the **Regarding** field to specify the case record so that when an invitation and response are created for a particular case resolution, they're attached to that case.
 The case manager then can set up reports to show customer satisfaction (CSAT) scores by case, or reopen a case if the CSAT is very low.